mdhasnainhanif/startups-new-web/DEPLOYMENT.md

 ### Vercel:
 1. Connect your repository
 2. Vercel will automatically detect Next.js and deploy
+3. For custom cache headers, create a `vercel.json` file in the root directory (see below)

 ### GitHub Pages:
 1. Upload `out` folder contents to your repository's `gh-pages` branch